ncvv/academic-records/README.md

 ## Getting Started

-These instructions will help you to run the tool.
+These instructions will help you run the program.

 ### Prerequisites